uark-backend-class/course-materials/finalproject.md

 ### Other Important Information

-- Demo day is Friday December 15th.
+- Demo day is TBD mid-July.
 Your final project should be in a demo-worthy state by this day.

 ### Examples